Ranagol/webpage-template/readme.md

 ## Registration and login with validation
 This app has a hand-made vanilla registering and login system.
 The app 'remembers' the logged in user with the help of the $_SESSION superglobal.
-We store HERE the user id, username, and the users login status.
+We store here the user id, username, and the users login status.
-Both for registering and for login there is a validation process, with error displaying.
+Both for registering and for login there is a faily complex validation process, with error displaying.

+## Error handling, exceptions and error logging